remagister/com.tudev.firstapp/readme.md

 3. ~~Main list multiple choice mode does not work :<~~
 4. ~~Main list can be multiselected, but cannot return to normal mode.~~
 5. ~~ContactDAO is closed in MainActivity/onDestroy -> access to a closed file exception.~~
+6. When editing contact, previously loaded image icon may eventually disappear on orientation change.
+7. Thumbnails not well aligned enough.
+8. Contact and edit contact screens' layout ruins in landscape mode.
+9. Not an actual bug, but images stretching is harsh.